gwt33/travel-app-sinatra/NOTES.md

 # Sinatra Travel CRUD App Project

-    This is a travel journal app.
+    This is a travel log app.
 A user can keep track of their destinations and write notes on it.

 # Users will:
     - Log in, sign up, and log out
 # User can:
-    - create a travel journal entry
+    - create a travel destination entry
-    - be able to see all destinations and journals
+    - be able to see all destinations
-    - edit their destination and journals
+    - edit their destination
-    - delete thier destinations journals
+    - delete thier destinations

 # WireFraming